What is a toxic workplace?

 There’s high employee turnover

-If your organisation is constantly having people coming in and out of the front, that’s a strong indicator that your culture isn’t in the place it should be.
+If your organization is constantly having people coming in and out of the front, that’s a strong indicator that your culture isn’t in the place it should be.
 One out of five people who leave their jobs cite culture as their reason for exiting.
 Organizations that encourage a positive culture experience a 14 percent turnover rate, while those that ignore their culture are faced with a 48 percent turnover rate.
-There are a number of reasons that employees leave jobs.
+There are a number of reasons that employees leave their jobs.
 But if you feel like you’re seeing a mass exodus, that’s a red flag about your work environment.

 There’s a pervasive fear of failure

-It’s fair to say that nobody wants to make a mistake in work.
+It’s fair to say that nobody wants to make a mistake at work.
 In fact, 28 percent of people admit that making a mistake on the job is their biggest workplace fear.
-However, there is a difference between trying to avoid a mistake and fearing for the perceived severe consequences that may occur if a mishap occurs on your part.
-When people are afraid to take risks in work for the benefit of the organisation, the whole team suffers.
+However, there is a difference between trying to avoid a mistake and fearing the perceived severe consequences that may occur if a mishap occurs on your part.
+When people are afraid to take risks at work for the benefit of the organisation, the whole team suffers.
 Due to this fear, nobody is clear on their roles or responsibilities.
 Crossed wires occur and people are always left out of the loop.